joemoose/psiops/docs/index.md

 !!! note

-	If the roll has both an advantage and a disadvantage, they cancel each other out; roll 2D6 +Attribute as usual.
+	If the roll has both an *advantage* and a *disadvantage*, they cancel each other out; roll 2D6 +Attribute as usual.

 ## Challenges and Danger